ruslanfarutdinov/hbc/README.md

 Hello HBC team!

-Thank you for giving me the opportunity to showcase my skills via this coding challenge.
+Thank you for giving me the opportunity to showcase my skills via this coding challenge!

 I created the project with [Create React App](https://github.com/facebook/create-react-app) for quick setup.
 In the past I developed projects from scratch where I setup React with Webpack and Babel.